Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ![Calibration Rectified](Cameras/sn-A102430881/CalSamples/raw2_rectified_Decoded_Thumb.png)

 ## Sub-aperture Images Extraction
 Once calibration data is available, you can proceed to process your own captured light fields.
-Place these light fields at the [LF folder](LF/).
+Place these light fields at the LF folder [LF/](LF/).
 Then, you just have to run [subimgs_extraction.m](subimgs_extraction.m).

-This program will ask you first to select the [Light Field Toolbox path](LFToolbox0.5), then, it will ask you to select the [LF folder path](LF/), finally, it will ask you to select the [CallInfo.json file's path](Cameras/sn-A102430881/CalSamples/CalInfo.json).
+This program will ask you first to select the Light Field Toolbox path, [LFToolbox0.5/](LFToolbox0.5) in this repository, then, it will ask you to select the LF folder path [LF/](LF/), and finally, it will ask you to select the [CallInfo.json file's path](Cameras/sn-A102430881/CalSamples/CalInfo.json).

-Therefore, the program will decodify each .lfp file at [LF folder](LF/), correcting the color on it and rectifying the scene.
-Then, it will extract a [mosaic](LF/Mosaicos/) image and the [sub-aperture images](LF/Frames) as well.
+Therefore, the program will decodify each .lfp file placed in the LF folder, correcting the color on it and rectifying the scene.
+Then, it will extract a mosaic image, saving it in [LF/Mosaicos/](LF/Mosaicos/) image, and then, it will extract the sub-aperture images, saving it at [LF/Frames](LF/Frames) as well.

 **Light Field Central View Thumb (Color corrected and rectified)**